'Now I am a beggar': Fleeing the Russian advance in Ukraine

 “Now the situation is bad, it’s scary to go out,” she said.

-It was the police who came to evacuate them Friday from the basement where 18 people, including nine children, had been living for the past 2½ months.
+It was the police who came to evacuate them Friday from the basement where 18 people, including nine children, had been living for the past two and a half months.

 “We were sitting there, then the traffic police came and they said: ‘You should evacuate as fast as possible, since it is dangerous to stay in Lysychansk now,'” Skakova said.